KrishChopra69/BlinkIt-Analytics/README.md

 # BlinkIt Sales Analytics 🚀

 ## 📌 Overview
 This project analyzes BlinkIt’s historical sales data to derive actionable insights and predict sales.
-It leverages **Power BI for interactive visualizations** and **machine learning models for sales forecasting**, helping optimize inventory, stock management, pricing, and store performance.
+It leverages **Power BI for interactive visualizations** and **machine learning models for predcting sales helping optimize inventory, stock management, and store performance**.

 ---